Barbara P

 A comparative essay is also known as compare and contrast essay or a comparison essay.
 It analyzes two subjects by either comparing them, contrasting them, or both.
 The Venn diagram is the best tool for writing a paper about the comparison between two subjects.

-Moreover, a comparative analysis essay discusses the similarities and differences of ideas, items, events, views, places, concepts, etc. For example, you can compare two different novels (e.g., The Adventures of Huckleberry Finn and The Red Badge of Courage).
+Moreover, a comparative analysis essay discusses the similarities and differences of themes, items, events, views, places, concepts, etc. For example, you can compare two different novels (e.g., The Adventures of Huckleberry Finn and The Red Badge of Courage).

 However, a comparative essay is not limited to specific topics.
 It covers almost every topic or subject with some relation.